v1.

 - Same key + different payload: returns

-Keys are scoped to program_id.
-Payload comparison uses a SHA-256 hash of semantic fields.
+program_id.
+For operations that compare payloads, comparison uses a SHA-256 hash of semantic fields.
 Cosmetic differences (JSON key order, trailing decimal zeros, whitespace) are normalized before hashing, so they will not trigger a conflict.

 Filtering, sorting, and search